donnybrilliant/terminal.sh/README.md

 - Initialization
 - :exit command in chat
 - No user can be named guest(Guest)
+- Guest resctrictions (no alliances etc)
+- fix alliance (should not work without args)
 - README is not present when initializing when authenticated
 - Better response system with colors
 - term.write system (also change everything to (eol?) and writeln)